Tongabezi: Our full report

-As you’d expect from a lodge based near the adventure capital of southern Africa, there’s no shortage of activities to do, and many of these are included (at no extra cost) with your stay at Tongabezi.
+As you’d expect from a lodge based near the adventure capital of southern Africa, there’s no shortage of activities to do, and many of these are included (at no extra cost) at Tongabezi.
 Most guests will do a tour of the great Falls at least once in their stay, and having the flexibility of a good vehicle and a guide from the lodge is a lovely way to do this.

-Our viewTongabezi provides a tranquil base from which to visit the often crowded and frenetic area around the Victoria Falls.
+Tongabezi provides a tranquil base from which to visit the often crowded and frenetic area around the Victoria Falls.
 Having gone through an inconsistent patch a decade-or-so ago, the service and food are now top class and we’re continually impressed with the constant work that they do to gradually re-invent the lodge and how it’s run.
-If you have two or (better) three nights in the falls area, then Tongabezi is a great place to stay with an excellent range of complementary activities.
+If you have two or (better) three nights in the Falls area, then Tongabezi is a great place to stay with an excellent range of range of activities included.

-Directions: Tongabezi is approximately 40 minutes from Livingstone Airport by road or around 40 minutes from the Botswana–Zambia border post.
+- Tongabezi is approximately 40 minutes from Livingstone Airport by road or around 40 minutes from the Botswana–Zambia border post.

 Food & drink

-Food quality: The food at Tongabezi is exquisite.
+- In our experience, the food at Tongabezi is exquisite.